jeffpar/pcjs/software/pcx86/app/lotus/123/1a/README.md

 WARNING: These disk images are from [WinWorld](https://winworldpc.com/product/lotus-1-2-3/1x) and are not exact copies of the original distribution disks.
-We've tried to recreate the System Disk as it was originally distributed (aside from the [Copy-Protection Patch](#copy-protection-patch)), but the other disks have been left as we found them: original Lotus 1-2-3 files dated `6-07-83` along with a random mixture of PC DOS 1.10 and PC DOS 2.10 binaries.
+We've tried to recreate the System Disk as it was originally distributed (aside from the [Copy-Protection Patch](#copy-protection-patch)), but the other disks have been left as we found them: original Lotus 1-2-3 files dated `6-07-83` along with a random mixture of PC DOS 1.10 and PC DOS 2.10 binaries (eg, COMMAND.COM, DISKCOPY.COM, DISKCOMP.COM, etc.)

+{% include machine.html id="ibm5150-123-1a" %}

 ### Directory of Lotus 1-2-3 1A (1-System) (PATCHED)